Master AI at Work · Free Framework Guide

 Framework in Action

-Same task.
-Completely different results.
+Completely different result.

 ❌ Without R·C·T·F·C

-"Write a follow-up email to a client."
+Prompt:"Write a follow-up email to a client who hasn't responded."

 ✓ With R·C·T·F·C